saleyn/papahome/README.md

 The application we are going to build will store data in a database and use Ecto library to make changes to data.

+The database used for storing data is Postgres, and constitutes the only external dependency for this project.
+The database engine can be easily changed to any other backend database (e.g. MySQL, Sqlite3, etc.) as long as Ecto has an adapter for it.

 For simplicity the application will be escriptized to present itself as a single embedded executable.